British Airways Visa Signature® Card review

 In simplest terms, free tickets aren’t actually free.
 As mentioned above, British Airways imposes hefty taxes, fuel surcharges and fees – often topping $1,000.
 As a result, redeeming Avios for "free" flights on British Airways can still be pricey.
 Luckily, the partner airlines generally charge much lower fees on reward flights.

-Another thing to keep in mind is that Avios expire if you don't earn, spend, purchase or share Avios in your account for 36 months.
+Another thing to keep in mind is that Avios expire if you don’t earn, spend, purchase or share Avios in your account for 36 months.
 This is important to know if you obtain the card specifically for the signup bonus and then set it aside to redeem the Avios in the future.
-Of course, a single British Airways Visa card purchase will reset that 36-month deadline, so it shouldn't be difficult for cardholders to keep their points from expiring.
+That said, a single CardName purchase will reset that 36-month deadline, so it shouldn’t be difficult for cardholders to keep their points from expiring.

 Current Scores Past Scores